A. At present much of the news media is focused on events

 narrowed to one's own group of haves or have-nots.
 The notion of a

 genetically superior "master race" may be hard to challenge.
-How will

 we react if superior knowledge plus use of biotechnology actually